Lenormand or “Petit Lenormand” is a card-based oracle or divination system.

 There are many options for spreads to use in interpretation, but Lenormand’s 2 card spread was hugely appealing because of how simple it is and how quickly it can be done.
 It’s very easy to work with and extremely low pressure.

-Since I created the deck, I’ve been doing free readings at events to show people how the system works.
-When doing readings for others, particularly strangers, I always tell people they don’t have to tell me their question unless they want to, and I find it more interesting if people DON’T tell me before I walk through the cards they pulled.
+I often do free readings at events to show people how the system works.
+When doing readings for others, particularly strangers, I always tell people they don’t have to tell me their question unless they want to, and usually recommend they don't.
+I find it more interesting if I have no idea what their question is before I walk through the meanings from the cards they pulled.
 It’s really neat to see how people interpret the symbolism for their own situation.
 At first I was surprised at how often people said “Wow, that’s creepy”, especially when I was just rattling off various associations a card can have, but perhaps I shouldn’t have been.
 A lot of the card combinations – almost all of the readings I’ve done where the querent has actually shared their question/interpretation with me – do become startlingly relevant and helpful when you hear people’s own insights, even if you recognize it as the human brain’s fascinating tendency and ability to find pattern and meaning in everything.

 I once did a blind (unknown question) reading for a friend where she pulled Mountain (distant obstacle you’ve been observing for while) + Scythe (sudden cutting action/termination).
 Afterwards, she told me she’d been thinking about changing jobs.
 Another moving reading I did was a blind reading for a stranger, who got Birds (conversation, a couple) + Path (crossroads, making a decision, stop being ambivalent).
 He then explained he was thinking about proposing!
 I was blown away.